leoxhj/leo-k8s-work/README.md

 Project name: `fastapi-project-template`

 p.s.
-the time consuming part is: to build up image since need doing apt-get update && apt-get upgrade -y since it's in China, need to save up time, so dont have time to hack the debian config file to point to domestic apt.sources.
+the time consuming part is: to build up image since need doing apt-get update && apt-get upgrade -y, it really sucks in domestic:(, need to save up time, so don't have too much time to hack the debian config file to point to domestic apt.sources to making this faster.

 what I'm going to do for the challenge:
 * build up image use docker build: